confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 gradle shadowJar
 ```

-You should now have a directory, `build/libs` with a file named `example-udfs-0.0.1.jar` in it.
+You should now have a directory, `extensions`, with a file named `example-udfs-0.0.1.jar` in it.

 In order to use the uberjar, you need to make it available to ksqlDB server.
 Create the following `docker-compose.yml` file: